Jieiku/theme-dark-arc-gitea/README.md

 # Compatibility

-This theme has been tested to work without issue with gitea version 1.21.11
+This theme has been tested to work without issues on Gitea 1.22 and Forgejo 7.0.

-It has been reported that there are [issues](https://github.com/Jieiku/theme-dark-arc-gitea/issues/9) with gitea 1.22.0+ which at the time of this notice is currently Pre-Release status.

-I plan to wait a little bit for changes to settle down before supporting 1.22.0+ so it is recommended to stick with 1.21.11 for the time being.

 ## Before install, first you need to identify 3 things: